Unmanned surface vehicle: Countermeasures used in combat

+By January 2024, Russian countermeasures had become increasingly capable and the Ukrainian Navy indicated that some offensive USV "tactics that were worked out in 2022 and 2023 will not work in 2024." and that this military reality was driving change on the Ukrainian side.
+Ukraine is developing autonomous underwater vehicles (AUVs) to increase offensive capability against improved Russian USV defenses.

+Strategic studies

+An emerging field of research examines whether the proliferation of uncrewed surface vessels can impact crisis dynamics or intra-war escalation.
+An exploratory report on the subject from the Center for Naval Analyses suggests seven potential concerns for military competition, including accidental, deliberate, and inadvertent escalation.
+While recent scholarship has examined the impact of uncrewed aerial systems on crisis management, the empirical record for uncrewed surface and subsurface systems is thinner, since these technologies have not yet been widely employed.
+According to an article published by Reuters, these drones are manufactured at a cost of $250,000 each.
+They use two impact detonator taken from Russian bombs.
+With a length of 5.5 metres, they have a camera to allow a human to operate them, and use a water jet for propulsion with a maximum speed of 80 kilometres per hour and an endurance of 60 hours.
+Given their relative low cost, compared to missiles or bombs, they can be deployed in a mass attack.
+Their low profile also makes them harder to hit.

 Cargo

-In the future, many unmanned cargo ships are expected to cross the waters.
+In the future, many uncrewed cargo ships are expected to cross the waters.
 In November 2021, the first autonomous cargo ship, MV Yara Birkeland was launched in Norway.
 The fully electric ship is expected to substantially reduce the need for truck journeys.

 Urban vessels and small-scale logistics

 In 2021, the world's first urban autonomous vessels, Roboats, were deployed in the canals of Amsterdam, Netherlands.
 The ships developed by three institutions could carry up to five people, collect waste, deliver goods, monitor the environment and provide "on-demand infrastructure".

 Seaweed farming

-Unmanned surface vehicles can also assist in seaweed farming and help to reduce operating costs.
+Uncrewed surface vehicles can also assist in seaweed farming and help to reduce operating costs.